 You might experience stiffness and minor back pain after a crash.
 You assume the back pain will go away in a few days.
 For some people, it does.
 For other individuals, back pain is an indication of a severe back injury.

-Why Do I Have Back Pain After a Car Accident in Kansas City?
-What Should I Do?
+What Should I do if I Have Back Pain After a Car Accident in Kansas City?

 Yes, back pain is a common symptom reported by many car accident victims.